New Mexico Aquaculture

 Do I or the manager have the technical expertise to select a site that meets the biological criteria of the proposed species, as well as the engineering criteria needed to construct the required facility?

 Aquaculture site selection is one of the most important aspects of planning an enterprise.
 A site must have acceptable water temperature, growing season, and water quality and quantity for the proposed species.
-The site also must be of the appropriate slope, soil type, and related engineering criteria to meet facility design requirements.
+If the facility is an outdoor, pond-type aquaculture operation, the site also must have the appropriate slope, soil type, and related engineering criteria to meet facility design requirements.

 Do I or the manager have the knowledge and skill to run the enterprise?